devsecopsbiz/cookbook/README.md

         ![](img/WhiteSourceBolt-success.png)

-* Import additional Git repos, required for the labs:
+* Import additional Git repositories, required for the labs:

     1. Navigate to *Repos* and on the upper repositories drop down, select *Import repository*: